Definition of Terminal Value DCF

 =Final Projected Free Cash Flow*(1+g)/(WACC-g)

 g=Perpetuity growth rate (at which FCFs are expected to grow)

 WACC= Weighted Average Cost of Capital (Discount Rate)

 This formula is purely based on the assumption that the cash flow of the last projected year will be steady and continue at the same rate forever.

-Perpetuity growth rate is the rate which is between the historical inflation rate and historical GDP growth rate.
+Perpetuity growth rate is the rate that is between the historical inflation rate and the historical GDP growth rate.
 Thus the growth rate is between the historical inflation rate of 2-3% and the historical GDP growth rate of 4-5%.
 Hence if the growth rate assumed in excess of 5%, it indicates that you are expecting the company’s growth to outperform the economy’s growth forever.